MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/README.md

 ### Autoprefixer

-Autoprefixer is a PostCSS plugin which parses your CSS and adds vendor prefixes
+Autoprefixer is a PostCSS plugin which parses your CSS and adds vendor prefixes.

 ### shuffle.js